hzamir/webcrawl/README.md

-# webcrawler exercise
+# webcrawl exercise

-# 1. how to build it
+# 1. how to build it (requires maven and java 1.8)

-Assuming for now we will write it as a spring-boot java microservice (which might be not a good choice)
+(from the webcrawl directory)
 mvn clean package

 # 2. how to run it (it requires Java 1.8)
-From a terminal command line

-cd to the target directory from the above build

-java -jar webcrawler.jar
+(Note: while the jar is directly executable at least on a Mac, running it directly is temporarily broken.)

+(from the webcrawl directory in a terminal) mvn spring-boot:run

-(If you put the application.yaml file in the same directory as the executable, you can edit the defaults that it uses Any uneditable values in the UI (currently specifying which types of links to follow)can be edited there prior to execution.
+(If you put the application.yaml file in the same directory as the executable, you can edit the defaults that it uses Any uneditable values in the UI (currently specifying which types of links to follow)can be edited there prior to execution.)
-)

-# 3. areas of expansion (and I haven't even started yet!)
+# 3. areas of expansion
+* List the just created files and offer to open them directly in a browser
 * Can be packaged as an App on mac, exe on windows, etc.
 * Offer headless option to run from command line without editing the parameters
 * These could potentially run for a long time, so some intermittent updates status updates would be necessary